-Even though details for the PS5 exclusive Gran Turismo 7, but that won't stop us from shifting our hype into fifth gear.
+Details for the upcoming PlayStation exclusive Gran Turismo 7 are a little thin on the ground right now, but that won't stop us from shifting our hype into fifth gear.

 - Where to buy PS5: all the latest restock updates